PNC Center (Cincinnati): Architecture

+Standing 27 stories and 108 m tall, PNC Center was the tallest building completed in Cincinnati in the 1970s.
 The building's exterior is typical of 1970s architecture.
 It features a lightly colored exterior wall with tinted rectangular windows.
 Unusual for architecture of the time, there are a number of setbacks in the building, both horizontally and vertically.
 The building has no crown or topped area which is also typical of 1970s architecture.
 The roof is flat.